-Even if you have people that you can open up with (no criticisms with your BFF!), there are still times you wish you had another perspective.
+Even if you have people that you can open up to (no criticisms with your BFF!), there are still times you wish you had another perspective.

 If you want an easy way to find your people, look no further than a large family blog.
 It’s hard to find good quality blogs for big families.
 I’ll go out on a limb and say those Moms are probably so busy, they struggle to find time to blog.

 So when you can find one of these rare gems, be sure to give them your support!
 Sign up for their newsletter or follow them on Facebook.
 Encourage them to keep on blogging so we can continue to get tips, advice, and a listening ear when it comes to life with a large family.

 Here are some great large family blogs that you need to check out.